dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 Let *i* be a member invocation with target expression `e` and corresponding member name *m*, and let `E1` and `E2` denote different accessible and applicable extensions for *i*.
 Let *T<sub>1</sub>* be the instantiated "on" type of `E1` wrt. `e` and let *T<sub>2</sub>* be the instantiated "on" type of `E2` wrt. `e`.
 Then `E1` is more specific than `E2` wrt. *i* iff:

-1. The `E2` extension is only accessible from imports with a prefix and `E1` not, or
-2. either both or neither are only accessible from imports with a prefix and
-3. the `E2` extension is declared in a platform library and the `E1` extension is not, or
+1. The `E2` extension is declared in a platform library and the `E1` extension is not, or
-4. either both or neither are declared in platform libraries and
+2. either both or neither are declared in platform libraries and
-5. *T<sub>1</sub>* is a subtype of of *T<sub>2</sub>* and either
+3. *T<sub>1</sub>* is a subtype of of *T<sub>2</sub>* and either
-6. not vice versa, or
+4. not vice versa, or
-7. the instantiate-to-bounds `on` type of `E1` is a subtype of the instantiate-to-bounds `on` type of `E2` and not vice versa.
+5. the instantiate-to-bounds `on` type of `E1` is a subtype of the instantiate-to-bounds `on` type of `E2` and not vice versa.

+This definition ensures that "more specific than" is a partial order (anti-symmetric and transitive) relation.

 ##### Examples